joequery/Git-Human-Pages/functions/git-add.md

 Human Summary
 -------------
-Inform git that file modifications since the last commit should be added to the next commit.
-Creation of a file qualifies as a file modification, and in some cases (-u and -A explained below), so does deletion of a file.
+Inform git that file modifications should be added to the next commit.

 Technical Summary
 -----------------